The Shortcut

 Hello, world 👀

 You also get to see one of the PSVR 2’s most useful features in action during the headset’s setup: the see-through view.
-I’ve never enjoyed the fact VR requires you to be cut off from your surroundings, but the see-through view does circumvent this somewhat.
+I’ve never liked the fact VR requires you to be cut off from your surroundings, but the see-through view does circumvent this somewhat.

 By pressing the ‘Function’ button, you can see a grayscale version of your playspace, allowing you to check on your dog or locate your controller, should you need to.